Flajt/Pi-Secure/README.md

 Very import is that you can add more cameras than one and it should be a friendly UI.
 And a client software is very nice too but I dont know much about sockets, because the main programm should run later on a rasberry.

+I need a socket server and client script that can get pictures and user inputs.